dbvisel/finnegans-wake/README.md

 finnegans-wake
 ==============

-An easy way to read both _Finnegans Wake_ and the FWEET annotations.
-This HTML page will load pages from _Finnegans Wake_ (from http://www.trentu.ca/faculty/jjoyce/) and FWEET (http://www.fweet.org) in iframes on the same page.
+An easy way to read both James Joyce's _Finnegans Wake_ and the FWEET annotations.
+This HTML page will load pages from _Finnegans Wake_
+(from http://www.trentu.ca/faculty/jjoyce/) and FWEET (http://www.fweet.org) in iframes on the same page.
 This will work either locally or remotely.
 Buttons in the upper left and right corners let you go forward or backwards a page.
 Links in both sites work, though clicking them may cause the pages to get out of synch.